 Customising isn’t all about adding bits on either.
 Bobbers and cafe racers are all about shaving weight, taking things off or cutting down.

 See a bike with clean lines, smooth frame rails and minimal cycle parts and that effortless-looking style is down to countless hours of hard labour.

 This category also includes performance customisation.
 Typical mods include USD forks, braced swing-arms, multi-piston brake calipers and wavy discs.
 Dumping all that plastic off your crotch rocket is also very liberating – who says Streetfighters aren’t custom bikes?

-2. The Donor Bike: Selecting a Donor for Your Custom Motorcycle
+2. The Donor Bike: Selecting a Donor to Build a Custom Motorcycle